kevin-ashton/tech-concepts/docs/about.md

 ## Overview

 One of the greatest challenges we encounter in our knowledge driven society is keeping up with the ever changing face of technology.
-Specific software tools, languages, and frameworks can change atrelatively quick rates, forcing us to update our skills constantly.
-This cycle can be particularly vicious as a technology professional since frameworks that are popular today can quickly lose favor tomorrow.
+Specific software tools, languages, and frameworks can change at relatively quick rates, forcing us to update our skills constantly.
+This cycle can be particularly vicious for technology professional since frameworks that are popular today can quickly lose favor tomorrow.

 Even though the current hot technology is always in flux, it is worth noting that the underlying concepts of technology are relatively constant.
 For example, the concept of a programmatic loop has remained more or less constant for decades.
 Though the tags and styles used within html continue to evolve as new features are added, the underlying concept of markup and a style has remained unchanged.